-The Company's data centres are susceptible to regional variations in the cost of power, electrical power outages, planned or unplanned power outages and limitations on availability of adequate power resources.
-Power outages can harm, and in the past, have harmed the Company's customers and its business, including the loss of customers' data and extended service interruptions.
-While the Company attempts to limit exposure to system downtime by using backup generators and power supplies, the Company cannot limit the Company's exposure entirely even with these protections in place.
-With respect to any increase in energy costs, the Company may not always be able to pass these increased costs on to the Company's customers which could have a material adverse effect on the Company's business, results of operations and financial condition.
+The Company's infrastructure is susceptible to electrical power outages, planned or unplanned power outages and limitations on availability of adequate power resources.
+Power outages can harm, and in the past, have harmed the Company's customers and its business, including extended service interruptions.
+While the Company attempts to limit exposure to system downtime, the Company cannot limit the Company's exposure entirely.